 It’s a very beautiful square in Salzburg, which Maria passes through with the children.

 This is the convent where Maria was a nun.
 The interiors and courtyard were filmed in Hollywood, but the gate that Maria passes through, while singing I have confidence is here, at the Nonnberg convent.
-Also at this gate the children come asking for Maria, after she decides to leave the Von Trapp family.
-You have to climb a few steps to reach it, it’s on a hill bellow the fortress that dominates Salzburg’s skyline.
+Also at this gate, the children come asking for Maria, after she decides to leave the Von Trapp family.
+You have to climb a few steps to reach it, it’s on a hill below the fortress that dominates Salzburg’s skyline.
 But once you are there, believe me, you will enjoy seeing Salzburg from above, and all those elegant rooftops.

 St Peter’s Cemetery (Petersfriedhof)

-St Peter’s Cemetery, chosen as one of the most beautiful cemeteries in the world, was a flming location for the scene at the end, when the Von Trapp family is hiding from the Nazis and Rolfe finds them.
+St Peter’s Cemetery, chosen as one of the most beautiful cemeteries in the world, was a filming location for the scene at the end, when the Von Trapp family is hiding from the Nazis and Rolfe finds them.
 (Actually, I later found out that the scene was filmed in Hollywood, where they reconstructed St Peter’s Cemetery).